 A welcome from the Director

 This year is an exciting year for us.
-We have scheduled engaging and informative courses that provide Stanford undergraduates the opportunity to explore the complex experiences of Chicana/os and Latina/os living in America while also meeting major requirements for student majoring in ChiLat.
+We have scheduled engaging and informative courses that invite Stanford undergraduates to participate in ongoing national conversations about race, ethnicity, gender, language, and immigration.

 - CHILATST 173: Mexican Migration to the United States (AMSTUD 73, HISTORY 73, HISTORY 173)